This honey baked chicken is exceptionally juicy and flavorful. The tasty sauce is made with honey, butter, garlic, and mustard. It’s phenomenal!

 Kosher salt and black pepper: If using fine salt, you should reduce the amount you use, or the dish could end up too salty.

-Garlic powder: I prefer it to fresh garlic in this recipe because I feel that it coats the chicken more uniformly.
+Garlic powder: I prefer it to fresh garlic in this recipe because I feel that it coats the chicken more uniformly than minced garlic would.

 How to make honey baked chicken